To use this website you must be of legal drinking age

 Which Jura should you choose?

-The best tasting single malt whisky is the one that matches how you actually drink.
-Rather than picking by age statement or label, start with flavour: what do you want from the glass?
+The best tasting single malt whisky is the one that matches the flavour that you’re looking for.
+Rather than picking by age statement or label, start with taste: what do you want from the whisky?
 Here's how the Jura range maps to different palates and occasions:

 - Light, citrusy, easy to enjoy → American Bourbon Cask